Danish design and sustainable architecture

 Based on pure plate structure, the system uses no other structural members than thin plates, bent at all edges to achieve a simple mechanical assembly method.

-Unlike the classical load-bearing greenhouse structures based on compression NJORD greenhouse takes advantage of its light material and a structural method.
+Unlike the classical load-bearing greenhouse structures based on compression, NJORD greenhouse takes advantage of its light materials and a structural method.

-It is a pure plate structures, which combines compression and tension forces working within the cladding material itself, needing no primary supportive structure.
+It is made up by pure plate structures, which combine compression and tension forces working within the cladding material itself, needing no primary supportive structure.

 This also separates the building method of NJORD greenhouse from spaceframe constructions like the geodesic dome.